Australian Order of Battle for Vietnam 1962-1972

 Cross of Gallantry.
 AATTV members participated in almost all

-service in South Vietnam and 122 were wounded in action.
-Ten
+South Vietnam and 122 were wounded in action.
+Ten members of the

-members of the Royal New Zealand Infantry Regiment served with
+Royal New Zealand Infantry Regiment served with the team.

 Royal Australian Armoured Corps